allenv5/HiSCF/README.md

-# HiSFC
+# HiSCF
-The implementation of HiSFC is freely available to non-commercial users.
+The implementation of HiSCF is freely available to non-commercial users.